-This course introduces hydraulic, pneumatic, electrical, propulsion, mechanical, HVAC, ECLSS (Environmental Control and Life Support Systems), and familiarization of fluid system components, characteristics, and applications.
+This course introduces hydraulic, pneumatic, electrical, propulsion systems, mechanical, and familiarization of fluid system components, characteristics, and applications.

 CETT 2205 CABLE AND WIRE HARNESS ASSEMBLIES 16/32/2.0

 Students will be introduced to materials, methods, tests, and acceptability criteria for producing crimped, mechanically secured, or soldered interconnections and the related assembly activities associated with cable and harness assemblies.
 The intent is to rely on process control methodology to ensure consistent quality levels during the manufacture of products.
 Upon successful completion of the course be certified by IPC in IPC/WHMA-A-620C